lcucurachi/grpc-microservice/README.md

 - Errors: I kept a simple approach using the standard 'log' and 'fmt' libraries although I personally prefer using an external library that allows you to follow the errors more easily by providing a stacktrace which can be stored in the server logs.
-Also, we should wrap errors (like in the DB) so that we can decide what to do when something occurs at the application layer.
   (I'm referencing this stacktrace library if someone is interested https://github.com/palantir/stacktrace)

 - Dummy Data: I've added a routine to build some dummy data to play with the gRPC methods more easily